 Step 1.
 Upload the CSV File to TaxDome

-Go to Clients, then click on the IMPORT button.
+Go to Clients, then click Import.
 You can also access this button from the Contacts tab.

-Skip this step if you want to import contacts only and not create accounts.
+Tip: Skip to Step 4. if you want to import contacts only and not create accounts.

 If you do want to create accounts, here’s how: